eliasgranderubio/dagda/README.md

     sudo pip3 install -r requirements.txt
 ```

+### Installation of Docker

+You must have installed Docker for using **check_docker_image**.
+If you need instructions for Docker installation, see the [How-to install Docker](https://docs.docker.com/engine/getstarted/step_one/) page.

+To avoid having to use `sudo` when you use the `docker` command, create a Unix group called `docker` and add users to it.
+When the `docker` daemon starts, it makes the ownership of the Unix socket read/writable by the `docker` group.

 ### Installation of MongoDB

 You must have installed MongoDB 2.4 or later for using **check_docker_image** because in MongoDB are stored both the CVE vulnerabilities and the docker image scan results.